-This creates a single worker per agent and runs the test for 60 seconds.
-This is the default duration for a Hazelcast Simulator test.
+This command creates a single worker per agent and runs the test for 60 seconds (the default duration for a Hazelcast Simulator test).

-If your test properties file is called test.properties, then the coordinator picks it up automatically, using just the command coordinator.
+If your test properties file is called test.properties, then you can use the following command to have the coordinator pick up your test.properties file automatically.